jasonumiker/kubernetes-training/README.md

 * Version v3 calls the ratings service, and displays each rating as 1 to 5 red stars.

 All of the services are written in different languages/runtimes/frameworks to illustrate that this solution, unlike incorporating shared libraries/packages into each microservice for traffic management and/or encryption and/or authx, can work with all of them in the same way by abstracting it all out to the network via the Envoy sidecars.

+**NOTE:** If you didn't remove the nginx ingress in the last step you need to do that before loading Istio (as it wants 80 and 443 instead) - run `helm uninstall ingress` before proceeding.

 To install the sample app run:
 * `kubectl label namespace default istio-injection=enabled` - This tells the Istio mutating admission controller to add the Istio sidecars to each Pod in the default Namespace (for new Pods that launch after the label was added)